datathink/educate/content/posts/teaching-manifesto-hathaway.md

 ---
-title: Learning manifesto: aka teaching philosophy
+title: Learning manifesto - aka teaching philosophy
 date: 2021-11-01
-description: 'This is J. Hathaway's 'Teaching Philosophy' purposely titled a 'Learning Manifesto' changing each word with purpose.
-He provides his learning manifesto in this post.'
+description: "This is J. Hathaway's 'Teaching Philosophy' purposely titled a 'Learning Manifesto' changing each word with purpose.
+He provides his learning manifesto in this post."
 ---

 ## Introduction